KevinW1008/Flask-SQL/README.md

 3. Download Visual Studio: https://visualstudio.microsoft.com/
    Make sure you download Python packages shown on the installer

-Once prerequisite software is downloaded, open the solution file with VS. Click Run Web Server and it will be on your local host.
+Once prerequisite software is downloaded, open the solution file (\Flask-SQL\FlaskSQL\FlaskSQL.sln) with VS. Click Run Web Server and it will be on your local host.